-Oregon’s Life Jacket Laws
+Oregon’s Life Jacket Regulations

-All boats under 16 feet in length and all canoes, rafts and kayaks, must carry one, Type I, II or III wearable flotation device of suitable size for each person on board.
+According to Oregon’s life jacket laws, all boats under 16 feet in length and all canoes, rafts and kayaks, must carry one, Type I, II or III wearable flotation device of suitable size for each person on board.

 All boats 16 feet and over, except canoes and kayaks, must carry one, Type I, II or III flotation device of suitable size aboard for each person, as well as one, Type IV throwable device.

 The Type I, II and III flotation devices must be readily accessible to all persons on board.
 The Type IV device must be immediately available for use.

 Requirements for Children

 In Washington, boat passengers under 12 years of age are required to wear a Coast Guard-approved life jacket while aboard the open deck or cockpit of any boat that is underway and while being towed.
 This law applies to motorized boats, sailboats, canoes, kayaks and rafts.

 Note: Inflatable life jackets are not approved for children or any person under the age of 16.